Introduction to Ansible

 Who is the Right Audience for Learning these Technologies?

-You must be thinking that this technology is related to the IT Infrastructure and Maintenance, which is usually taken care of by the IT Admin or the deployment team, and you being a developer, doesn’t need to understand this but let me break this stereotype.
-As you know that in DevOps, development and operations work is integrated, it provides a stable environment for both development and operations.
-Thus it is important that a developer must understand the task written in the playbooks, and if there is any change in the development environment, he/she should be capable of making changes in the playbook for other environments accordingly for a smooth orchestration of the application lifecycle.
+You must be thinking that this technology is related to IT Infrastructure and Maintenance, which is usually taken care of by the IT Admin or the deployment team, and you being a developer, don’t need to understand this but let me break this stereotype.
+As you know, in DevOps, development and operations work is integrated, providing a stable environment for both development and operations.
+Thus a developer must understand the task written in the playbooks.
+Suppose there is any change in the development environment.
+In that case, he/she should be capable of making changes in the playbook for other environments accordingly for a smooth orchestration of the application lifecycle.

 How will this Technology help you in Career Growth?

 It is a must-have technology in your resume.
 Nowadays, every other company is trying to automate all the processes they can to increase the overall productivity and efficiency of the application and resources.
-Enterprise applications which typically deployed in different servers across the globe require constant server configuration and management, which requires a good amount of time and effort.
-If you have very good knowledge of automation tools like Ansible and are able to write a playbook to automate this redundant task, this will definitely set you apart and helps you in your career growth.
+Enterprise applications, typically deployed on different servers across the globe, require constant server configuration and management, which requires a good amount of time and effort.
+If you have very good knowledge of automation tools like Ansible and can write a playbook to automate this redundant task, this will set you apart and helps you in your career growth.

 Conclusion

-After reading this article, you must have got a clear understanding of what Ansible is, what ansible is capable of, and how can you improve the overall efficiency and productivity in your project by implementing Ansible.
-If you want to go deep into this topic, you can check the white paper and sample playbooks available at the official Red Hat Ansible website.
+After reading this article, you must have a clear understanding of what Ansible is, what Ansible is capable of, and how you can improve your project’s overall efficiency and productivity by implementing Ansible.
+Check the white paper and sample playbooks available at the official Red Hat Ansible website to investigate this topic.

 Recommended Articles